github/vscode-codeql/docs/test-plan.md

    }
    ```

+   More concretely, in the Variant Analysis Repositories pane of the CodeQL extension, click the "Open database configuration" (`{}` ) button, and insert the JSON snippet above into the `.databases.variantAnalysis.repositoryLists[]` array.
+Alternatively, use the folder icon to create a new list, and add the abovementioned repos into the list using the "Add new database" (`+`) button.

 3. Check that a notification message pops up and the results view is opened.
 4. Check the query history.
 It should:
    - Show that an item has been added to the query history